Free Standing Patio Cover Kits: Options, Materials, Pros, Cons

 Open patio covers

-These create a smooth transition between indoor and outdoor space while still providing a great deal of protection from direct sunlight.
+These create a smooth transition between indoor and outdoor space while still offering excellent protection from direct sunlight.
+Many free standing patio cover kits can be adapted for open designs, creating a modern and airy outdoor area.

 Enclosed patio covers